Coherent Generation and Protection of Anticoherent Spin States: Protocol for generating AC states

 Additionally, these analytical values minimize the number of parameters that need optimization, enabling the generation of AC states of order $2$ for larger spin numbers.
 Figure~\ref{fig:squeezingParameters_t=2} shows the squeezing parameters $\eta_2$ and $\eta_3$, obtained via numerical optimization up to $j = 350$, as functions of $j$ in log-log scale, providing strong evidence that they follow power laws well approximated by

 The validity of these expressions seems to extend well beyond the fitting region, since by using \eqref{fiteta} for $\eta_2$ and $\eta_3$ for $j=5000$, the generated state has a $2$-AC measure close to $1$ with a deviation $1-\mathcal{A}_2<10^{-3}$.\footnote{For large spin $j$, low-order AC measures of random states sampled according to the Haar measure can be significantly high (see related Ref.~\cite{Goldberg2024}).
-Therefore, we might suspect that the state we can generate for $j = 5000$ is simply a random state with a high $2$-AC measure.
+Therefore, we might suspect that the state generated by our controls for $j = 5000$ is simply a random state with a high $2$-AC measure.
 However, this is not the case.
 For a sample of $5000$ random states, we find an average value of $1 - \mathcal{A}_2 > 10^{-2}$ (with a standard deviation $\sigma < 3.3 \cdot 10^{-3}$), which is an order of magnitude larger than that of our generated state.}